betterscientificsoftware/bssw.io/Articles/Blog/ExperiencesIntegratingMOABandVisIt.md

 VisIt is a scalable scientific visualization tool for analyzing mesh-based scientific data either in files or in-situ.
 Database plugins in VisIt use the Visualization ToolKit ([VTK](https://vtk.org)) grid (`vtkDataset`) and field (`vtkDataArray`) objects to marshal data from files on disk into VisIt's internal memory and parallel processing models.

-In this article, we describe our experiences developing and using a MOAB database plugin for VisIt.
-Funding from the OASIS project (and from xxx earlier projects) aims to facilitate collaborations between developers of tools such as VisIt and the broader scientific computing community.
-These funding streams have supported a mutually beneficial collaboration between VisIt developers at LLNL and MOAB developers at ANL.

 ### The ITAPS Generic plugin